 The Rice University School Mathematics Project (RUSMP), in collaboration with WeTeach_CS at UT Austin and Code.org, is supporting a cohort of secondary CS Houston ISD teachers during the Spring and Summer of 2017. (more...)

 2017-2018 Computer Science Professional Learning Programs

-Schlumberger Code.org Computer Science in Algebra Program [ information ] [ application ]
+Schlumberger Code.org Computer Science in Algebra Program [ information ] FULL

 Code.org AP Computer Science Principles Program: [ information ] [ application ] (Scroll down to bottom of page.)
-Deadline is March 17.
+Deadline has been extended to April 14!

 Applications for all Code.org Professional Learning Programs are OPEN, and there is no cost to participate in any of these four programs.